haproxytech/kubernetes-ingress/documentation/README.md

 ##### `ssl-redirect`

   Sets whether to redirect traffic from HTTP to HTTPS.
-By default, this is activated when `ssl-certificate` is set.

   Available on:  `configmap`  `ingress`

-  :information_source: if TLS is enabled, by default, the controller redirects (302) to HTTPS.
+  :information_source: SSL redirection is enabled by default for any ingress resource defined with a TLS section `spec.tls[].secretName`.

-  :information_source: Automatic redirects, when TLS enabled, can be disabled by setting annotation to "false" in configmap
+  :information_source: Automatic redirects for ingress resources with TLS enabled, can be disabled by setting annotation to "false" in configmap

 Possible values: